mss10/opentitan/sw/device/examples/basic_passwdcheck/README.md

 ## Overview
-`Hello_world` is the demo program used to show case basic functionality of the system.
+`Basic password check` is the demo program used to show case basic functionality of a simple power side-channel attack on the Arty S7 FPGA running OpenTitan design.
+The Chipwhisperer is triggered via GPIO of the FPGA and starts to capture power trace.
+Then the password check routine is executed that has a termination condition.
+The routine stops when a wrong character is received.
+This condition leads to timing differences for different inputs.
+This timing differences and the knowledge about the length of the password is used to guess any password stored on the device.

-The test itself does 2 main things:
+The program does 4 main things:
-* Echo pin changes over UART.
+* Trigger the Chipwhisperer
-* Echo SPI input over UART.
+* Read a password via UART.
+* Reply via UART whether the received password was correct or not.
+* Show access via LEDs

-## GPIO Changes Over UART
+## Read a password via UART
-This function primarily exercises the GPIO and UART blocks.
-The test monitors changing values on the GPIO line and reports them over UART.
+First some prints are made to indicate start.
+This function is able to receive a null-terminated ('\0') password via UART.

-## SPI Echo Over UART
+## Reply via UART
-All data input over SPI is echo'd on UART in a word aligned fashion.
+Give a response whether password was correct or not.

+## Show access via LEDs
+LEDs indicate whether password was correct or not.